sama1mansn/greenfield-docs/docs/guide/core-concept/cross-chain/sdk.md

 1. **BaseApp:** Contains common functions used by the other components, as well as three virtual functions that need to be implemented for specific project requirements.
 2. **BucketApp:** A specialized module designed to handle bucket-related operations, such as creating and deleting buckets, and processing bucket resource calls.
-3. **ObjectApp:** A specialized module focused on object-related operations, specifically object deletion since creating objects from BSC is not supported.
+3. **ObjectApp:** A specialized module focused on object-related operations, specifically object deletion since creating objects from EVM-compatible chains is not supported.
 4. **GroupApp:** A more complex module that handles group-related operations, such as creating, deleting, and updating groups, and managing group resource calls.

 ### BaseApp